SuperOffice/SDK-Doc/Customer.Service.Support/CRMScript/introduction/crmscript-usage.md

 In many cases, our standard pages will suffice.
 However, if you need something a bit more customized, you can tailor almost everything with CRMScripts.
 You can even run any script in SuperOffice from the customer care center, given that you have the ID and the key for the script.

-## Explore the database without access to the SQL Server
+## Explore the database without access to the database server

 **SearchEngine** provides some excellent ways of deep-diving into the database without having a remote session to the SQL Server.